salcedoe/MtMdocs/docs/volumeProcessing/volshow.md

 ![volshow ctacardio](images/volshow-ctacardio-crop.png){ width="450"}
 >Volume render of the CTACardio CT volume

 By default, **`volshow`** creates a 3D viewer with a blue background and a black gradient.
-Also notice that medicalVolumes are transformed into Anatomical Space (LPS).
+Also notice that medicalVolumes are transformed into Anatomical Space (Left-Posterior-Superior).

 You can right-click on the `volshow` window to bring up a contextual menu with additional options, such as displaying a scale bar or voxel info.